olivergreenwald/DFSLineupMaximization/README.md

 ## Project Description

-An algorithm that takes in a list of NFL players with data (i.e. position, name, salary, projected points, etc.), and         creates a lineup that is projected to produce the most projected fantasy points.
-The end result should be a 9 player           lineup, that produces the most possible projected fantasy points.
+An algorithm that takes in a list of NFL players with data (i.e. position, name, salary, projected points, etc.), and         creates a lineup that is projected to produce the most fantasy points in a week.
+The end result should be a 9 player lineup, that produces the most possible projected fantasy points in a week.

 ## Files